wrccdc-org/Website-Hugo-Source-Code/content/about/rules.md

 ---
 <hr>

-The following are the approved national rules for the 2023-2024 there are minor differences between this and other regions.
+The following are the approved national rules for the 2023-2024 WRCCDC season.
+Please refer to the official rules for your specific CCDC event for any local variations.
+WRCCDC largely follows National CCDC rules, however, there are minor differences between this and other regions.
 Contact <organizers@wrccdc.org> if you have questions. <!--more-->

 Click on the table of contents to the right to quickly jump to another section.